Hazrat Nizamuddin–Thiruvananthapuram Rajdhani Express: Traction

-It is hauled by a Vadodara Loco Shed based WAP-7 (HOG equipped) electric locomotive from end to end.
+Prior to electrification of Konkan railways, this train was hauled by WDP3A/WDP4D from Thiruvananthapuram Central to Vadodara Junction and then by WAP-7 of Vadodara shed till Hazrat Nizamuddin.
+With the electrification of Konkan railways, the train is end-to-end hauled by WAP-7 of Ghaziabad/Tuglakabad/Vadodara shed.

 Incidents

 On 18 October 2018, two coaches of TVC Rajdhani derailed at a staffed level crossing at Thandla Road railway station near Ratlam when a truck rammed into the train.
 There were no injuries to train passengers but the truck driver was killed due to the collision.
 The train continued its journey after a delay of 7 hours towards New Delhi.